internetofwater/nldi-db/README.md

 ### CI Database
 ```
-docker-compose up ciDB
+docker-compose up ci
 ```
 It will be available on you localhost's port $DB_CI_PORT

-You can also pull the image from Docker Hub and run it with
+You can also pull the image from the GitHub Package Repository and run it with

 ```
-docker run -it --env-file ./.env -p 127.0.0.1:5445:5432 usgswma/wqp_db:ci
+docker run -it --env-file ./.env -p 5445:5432 ghcr.io/acwi-sswd/nldi-db:ci-latest
 ```
 where __./.env__ is the environment variable file you have locally and __5445__ can be changed to the port you wish to access it via.

 ### Demo Database

 ```
-docker-compose up demoDB
+docker-compose up demo
 ```

 It will be available on your localhost's port $DB_DEMO_PORT

-You can also pull the image from Docker Hub and run it with
+You can also pull the image from the GitHub Package Repository and run it with

 ```
-docker run -it --env-file ./.env -p 127.0.0.1:5446:5432/tcp usgswma/nldi-db:demo
+docker run -it --env-file ./.env -p 5446:5432/tcp ghcr.io/acwi-sswd/nldi-db:demo-latest
 ```

 where __./.env__ is the environment variable file you have locally and __5446__ can be changed to the port you wish to access it via.